Chernobyl disaster: Socio-economic impact

 It is difficult to establish the total economic cost of the disaster.
-According to Mikhail Gorbachev, the Soviet Union spent 18 billion Rbls (the equivalent of US$2.5 billion at that time, or $ in today's dollars) on containment and decontamination, virtually bankrupting itself.
-In 2005, the total cost over 30 years for Belarus which includes the monthly payments to liquidators, was estimated at US$235 billion; about $ in today's dollars given inflation rates.
-Gorbachev in April 2006 wrote "The nuclear meltdown at Chernobyl 20 years ago this month, even more than my launch of perestroika, was perhaps the real cause of the collapse of the Soviet Union."
+According to Mikhail Gorbachev, the Soviet Union spent 18 billion Rbls ($ in today's dollars) on containment and decontamination, virtually bankrupting itself.
+In 2005, the total cost over 30 years for Belarus was estimated at US$235 billion.
+Gorbachev later wrote that "the nuclear meltdown at Chernobyl...was perhaps the real cause of the collapse of the Soviet Union."

-Ongoing costs are well known; in their 2003–2005 report, The Chernobyl Forum stated that between five and seven percent of government spending in Ukraine is still related to Chernobyl, while in Belarus more than $13 billion is thought to have been spent between 1991 and 2003, with 22% of national budget having been Chernobyl-related in 1991, falling to six percent by 2002.
-In 2018, Ukraine spent five to seven percent of its national budget on recovery activities related to the Chernobyl disaster.
-Overall economic loss is estimated at $235 billion in Belarus.
-Much of the current cost relates to the payment of Chernobyl-related social benefits to some seven million people across the three countries.
+Ongoing costs remain significant; in their 2003–2005 report, the Chernobyl Forum stated that between five and seven percent of government spending in Ukraine is still related to Chernobyl, while in Belarus, over $13 billion was spent between 1991 and 2003.
+In 2018, Ukraine spent five to seven percent of its national budget on recovery activities.
+The economic loss is estimated at $235 billion in Belarus.

-A significant economic impact at the time was the removal of 784320 ha of agricultural land and 694200 ha of forest from production.
-While much of this has been returned to use, agricultural production costs have risen due to the need for special cultivation techniques, fertilizers and additives.
-Politically, the accident gave great significance to the new Soviet policy of glasnost, and helped forge closer Soviet–US relations at the end of the Cold War, through bioscientific cooperation.
-The disaster also became a key factor in the dissolution of the Soviet Union in 1991, and a major influence in shaping the new Eastern Europe.
+A significant impact was the removal of 784320 ha of agricultural land and 694200 ha of forest from production.
+While much has been returned to use, agricultural costs have risen due to the need for special cultivation techniques.
+Politically, the accident was significant for the new Soviet policy of glasnost, and helped forge closer USSR–US relations at the end of the Cold War.
+The disaster also became a key factor in the dissolution of the Soviet Union and shaped the 'new' Eastern Europe.
+Gorbachev stated that "More than anything else, (Chernobyl) opened the possibility of much greater freedom of expression, to the point that the (Soviet) system as we knew it could no longer continue."

-Both Ukraine and Belarus, in their first months of independence, lowered legal radiation thresholds from the Soviet Union's previous, elevated thresholds (from 35 rems per lifetime under the USSR to 7 rems per lifetime in Ukraine and 0.1 rems per year in Belarus).

-Ukrainians viewed the Chernobyl disaster as another attempt by Russians to destroy them, comparable to the Holodomor.
-Meanwhile, commentators have argued that the events of the Chernobyl disaster were uniquely inclined to occur in a communist country versus a capitalist country.
-It has been argued that Soviet power plant administrators were not empowered to make crucial decisions when time was of the essence.
+Some Ukrainians viewed the Chernobyl disaster as another attempt by Russians to destroy them, comparable to the Holodomor.
+Commentators have argued that the Chernobyl disaster was more likely to occur in a communist country than in a capitalist one.
+Soviet power plant administrators were reportedly not empowered to make crucial decisions during the crisis.

-Mikhail Gorbachev, the final leader of the Soviet Union, stated in respect to the Chernobyl disaster that, "More than anything else, (Chernobyl) opened the possibility of much greater freedom of expression, to the point that the (Soviet) system as we knew it could no longer continue."